BenSeward/clean-todo/README.md

 # CLEAN React Architecture ⚛️ ⚙️

+⚠️ Please note: This is a work in progress, feel free to submit a PR if you have anything to add!

 ## Introduction

 This is a boilerplate repository demonstrating CLEAN architecture in a Next.JS app.
 This is my attempt at making a future-proof todo app that is easily extensible and loosely follows CLEAN principles.